 Text or Talk on the Phone

 Put your phone on silent—or better yet, turn it off—before you walk into the sanctuary.
 Talking and texting during church is rude.
-The only thing that's acceptable to do on any electronic device is turn to the scripture verse in a downloaded Bible.
+The only thing that's acceptable to do on any electronic device is turn to the scripture verse in a Bible app.

 Display Romantic Affection